efeefe/is/pages/02.stuff/blog.md

 ## My Stuff

-A collection of ideas and works, old and new.
+A curated list of ideas and works, old and new.